 The endocrinologist will likely review the medical history and growth of the child (often before age 2), ask about the child's diet, take information about other family members' heights and growth patterns, and examine the child.
-The child's growth may need to be monitored for a period of time before the endocrinologist can determine whether there is "growth failure due to Prader-Willi syndrome."
-(In June 2000, the FDA approved use of GH treatment for this condition.)

-Endocrinologists take careful measurements of a child's height using a wall mounted ruler or a special measuring board for children under 2- to 3 years old.
-Typically, the child is measured several times at the same visit to ensure accuracy.
-Results are recorded on standard growth charts to determine how the child's height compares with others of the same age.
+Endocrinologists take careful measurements of a child's height using a wall-mounted ruler for older children or will use a special measuring board to measure length for children under 2- to 3-years-old.
+Typically, individuals are measured several times at the same visit to ensure accuracy.
+Results are recorded both on standard growth charts and on PWS specific growth charts to determine how the child's height compares with others of the same age and with expected height velocity based upon the heights of their parents.
 Many children with PWS start out growing along the normal curve but then, at around age 2, begin growing more slowly and drop lower and lower on the standard growth charts.
-Children with growth failure usually are significantly shorter than their peers or shorter than would be expected for their family.
-(Note: Standard growth charts for various ages are available on the U.S. Centers for Disease Control's Web site: www.cdc.gov/ growthcharts/.)
+Children with growth failure associated with PWS usually are significantly shorter than their peers or are shorter than would be expected for their family.

-Other tests that might be done as part of a GH evaluation include a blood test to check the level of thyroid hormone (low thyroid levels can affect growth and GH treatment), a hand x-ray to determine bone age, a physical exam for scoliosis (curvature of the spine), and a sleep study to check for obstructive sleep apnea (often corrected by removing the tonsils and adenoids) and central sleep apnea, or hypoventilation.
-The hand x-ray is compared with a set of standard x-rays for different ages and can tell the doctor how much bone growth potential the child has left.
-(Children with growth hormone deficiency typically have a bone age that is younger than their actual age.)
+Other tests that might be done as part of a pre-GH treatment evaluation include blood tests to check the level of thyroid hormones (low thyroid levels can affect growth and GH treatment), a hand x-ray to determine bone age, a physical exam for scoliosis (curvature of the spine), and a sleep study to check for obstructive sleep apnea, central sleep apnea, shallow breathing (hypoventilation) and carbon dioxide and/or oxygen levels.
+While the first line of treatment for obstructive sleep apnea in children is frequently the removal of their large tonsils and adenoids (adenotonsillectomy), individuals with PWS are at increased risk for residual apnea postoperatively and therefore should have a repeat sleep study.
+The hand x-ray for bone age is compared with a set of standard x-rays for different ages and can tell the doctor how much longer the child has left to grow.
+Children with growth hormone deficiency typically have a bone age that is younger than their actual age.
 If scoliosis is suspected, a back x-ray should be taken and examined by an orthopedic specialist to determine the exact degree of curve and the need for monitoring or treatment.